Zum Inhalt springen

 Libraries

-The museum library is a specialised library open to the public.
+The museum library is a specialised library.
 It collects Hamburg literature in the broadest sense of the term, including publications on the city’s history, architecture, shipping, the harbour, transport, cultural history, the city quarters and about Hamburg personalities and families.

 Contact